Muskrat Love: Year-end charts

+Certifications

 Other versions

 The first cover version of "Muskrat Candlelight" was an abridged version entitled "Sun Down" recorded by Lani Hall for her 1972 album Sun Down Lady.
 With composition credit to Willis Alan Ramsey and "additional lyrics" credited to Lani Hall and her husband Herb Alpert, "Sun Down" reformats Ramsey's original tune as a straightforward love song, omitting the anthropomorphic rodent fantasy.
-It was on A&M Records, which Herb Alpert founded and ran, that "Muskrat Love" with its original lyrics would become a major hit for Captain & Tennille in 1976.
+It was on A&M Records, which Herb Alpert founded and ran, that "Muskrat Love" with its original lyrics would become a significant hit for Captain & Tennille in 1976.